What is Brehon Law?

 If I have been proven guilty of wrong-doing against someone else in my túath, I will have to repay them for my crime.
 This will come in the form of a percentage of their honour price.
 The more severe my crime against them, the more severe the payment.

-Say, for example, for some reason, I assaulted a man on the street.
+For example, for some reason, I assaulted a man on the street.
 A brethem (judge) is brought in to investigate and hear both sides of the story and speak to witnesses.
 He then makes a judgement and finds me guilty of assault.
-The man I assaulted is, let’s say, the local silversmith.
+The man I assaulted is the local silversmith.
 He has an honour-price according to his rank in society and, being a silversmith, his honour-price is three and a half Milch Cows (which is a lot).
 Now, depending on the damage I caused him and the reasons leading up to the assault, the brethem will choose what percentage of the silversmith’s honour price I have to pay.

 Failing to comply with the judgement and payment will lead to reduction of my own honour-price and rank in society to the point where I can be reduced to having no rights at all.